-Twelve percent of our total revenue came from wholesale sales in 2020.
-Ten years ago, this number was 24 percent.
+A low of eight percent of our total revenue came from wholesale sales in 2019.
+Fifteen years ago, this number was 24 percent.
 This decrease is primarily due to the declining average value for each MWh sold.
 This price decline has come from factors such as the growth in new renewable resources including wind and solar, in addition to lower natural gas prices.
 Reasons for this decline are further explained in Section 7.
 The illustration shown here provides a representative price forecast for Heavy and Light Load Hours, which is how wholesale energy is often sold.